Determine Voting Eligibility:

 Click here for submission instructions

-USCIS will schedule an interview with you to complete the naturalization process once you have completed previous steps.
+5) Attend the USCIS interview – USCIS will schedule an interview with you to complete the naturalization process once you have completed previous steps

 Click here the list of American rights and responsibilities